 How To Find Your Own Health Insurance After You Turn 26

 Your birthday is a qualifying event.
-Turning 26 is a qualifying event, which means you have 60 days before or after your big day to sign up for a new health plan.
-Set a reminder, do whatever you have to do, just don't forget.
-After 60 days you're out of luck.
+Turning 26 is what’s considered a qualifying life event, which means it makes you eligible for a Special Enrollment Period, an opportunity to sign up for a new health plan outside of the annual Open Enrollment Period when anyone can search for new coverage.
+You have 60 days before or after your big day to sign up for a new health plan.

 There is a bit of paperwork.
-You’ll need documented proof that you’re getting kicked off your parents’ plan, like a termination letter from the previous health plan.
+You’ll need documented proof that your coverage on your parents’ plan is ending, like a termination letter from their health plan.
 You’ll also need a legal form of identification, like a driver's license or passport.

-1. Healthy?
-Try an HSA.
-Pair a high deductible plan (lower monthly payments, but you pay more before insurance kicks in) with a Health Savings Account.
-HSAs allow you save money tax-free to use on future medical expenses.
-They are a powerful financial tool.
+Consider the power of an HSA.
+If you’re generally healthy, pair a high deductible plan with a health savings account (HSA).
+High deductible plans have lower monthly payments, but you pay more before insurance kicks in.
+But HSAs allow you to save money tax-free to use on future medical expenses.

-2. Look for a subsidy.
+Look for ways to save.
 Depending on your income, the government may pay for some of your health insurance.
-Subsidies can make plans significantly more affordable.
-Many people qualify, so don’t forget to check!
+A subsidy can make plans significantly more affordable: In fact, four out of five people can find a plan for less than $10 per month due to these government subsidies.
+Don’t forget to check as you’re going through the enrollment process!

 Adulthood has a lot of surprises, but health insurance shouldn't be one of them.
 Use Stride to sign up for your plan in minutes, and head here if you have any questions!